-- Level 1: Student is unable to make predictions when invited or makes predictions that are not logically related to the available information. - Level 2: Student is able to predict an outcome that follows logically from the available information and gives a reason to support the prediction.
-Student may or may not remember the prediction when reading and does not always recognize when new information relates to the prediction. - Level 3: Student is able to predict an outcome that follows logically from the available information, gives a reason to support the prediction, recognizes when new information relates to the prediction, and keeps or revises the prediction accordingly. - Level 4: Student is particularly astute in using available story information in making and justifying predictions and in using subsequent information to keep or revise the predictions.
+Level 1: Student is unable to make predictions when invited or makes predictions that are not logically related to the available information.

+Level 2: Student is able to predict an outcome but cannot give a reason to support the prediction.

+Level 3: Student is able to predict an outcome that follows logically from the available information and gives a reason to support the prediction.

+Level 4: Student is particularly astute in using available story information in making and justifying predictions and in using subsequent information to keep or revise the predictions.